Charlotte W. Newcombe Endowed Scholarship for Mature Women and Men

 • Demonstrate a high level of unmet financial need.
 Only students who are Pell grant eligible will be considered

-• Have completed an AA degree or other terminal degree from a Community College
+• Have completed an AA degree or other terminal degree from a Community • Cumulative TU GPA of 2.5

 Are you a freshman or sophomore interested in developing your leadership skills?
-Are you interested in learning more about women’s issues and creating programming to educate and engage the college community about these topics?
+Are you interested in learning more about women’s issues and attending programming to engage with these topics?
 If YES, there may be a $1,000 scholarship available for you!

-The Center for Student Diversity is offering this scholarship to Towson University women students that have an interest in developing leadership skills and giving back to the community.
-The Women’s Resources Award is designed to help women become leaders in their chosen professions.
-It is a retention program designed to help women students complete their academic goals and empower other women.
+The Center for Student Diversity is offering this scholarship to Towson University undergraduate students that have an interest in developing leadership skills and giving back to the community.
+The Women’s Resources Award is designed to help students become leaders in their chosen professions by empowering them to engage with women’s issues.